shiftymitch/node/9/README.md

-# Cool Project Name
+# Cool Project

 ## Description
-Do something cool with this amazing new tool.
+A cool new tool to do cool new things.

 ## Table of Contents
 * [Installation](#installation)